Get the facts about hunger in Washington

-Though many of us may not realize the grave disparities that exist in our own communities, people struggle with hunger in every county and congressional district in the United States.
+Though many of us may not realize the grave disparities that exist in our own communities, people face hunger in every county and congressional district in Washington.
 They could be our neighbors, kids in our children's classes – the possibilities go on.

 SNAP, formerly food stamps, provides temporary help for people going through hard times – providing supplemental money to buy food until they can get back on their feet.

 SNAP generated 2,027,046,525 in economic activity*.

 *Economists estimate that every dollar a household redeems through SNAP generates about $1.70 in economic activity.

 The Feeding America network is able to reach 40 million people, largely thanks to the commitment of volunteers.
 Our communities are stronger when we join together – help give your neighbors a hand up by volunteering at your local food bank.